Filling the gap with music

 “People with disabilities can feel really isolated and like the community does not care about them in so many ways,” Lemons says.
 “To have the students work with our members and to always have smiles on their faces makes them feel like the greater community of Eugene really cares about them.
 (We The Ensemble) has given them a lot of inspiration to get out there more.”

-Primack learned from his father how to play growing up in his home state of Arkansas.
+Primack learned from his father how to play growing up in his home state of Pennsylvania before moving to Arkansas.
 His dad composed music and played several instruments, which led to Primack picking up the guitar when he was 9.
 He learned music theory and composition, and taught himself other instruments.

 His parents split up before he arrived at UO, which took a toll on his mental health.
 But he was able to recover, he says, by listening to compassionate lyrics and playing in a band.
 The experience helped him process his emotions during the difficult time.